California Lawyers Helping Victims of Catastrophic Injuries

 When scars are large and obvious, they may cause not only social and emotional discomfort but also immobility.
 Scar tissue tends to make the flesh inflexible, so if it happens at a joint or another area of movement in the skin, it may cause a permanent difficulty with movement.
 This might affect your enjoyment of certain activities, such as sports or writing by hand, depending on where the scar is located.

 Juries tend to follow social stereotypes, including sexist and ageist stereotypes, and are likely to assume that if you are a young woman, you will be more affected by a visible scar than an old man would be.
 An insurance adjustor is aware of these stereotypes and may present you with a settlement offer accordingly.
 However, most people are embarrassed to some degree by visible scars on the face, neck, or hands, and these types of residual injuries may result in greater compensation, depending on how your attorney presents your case.

 Scarring may have both emotional and financial consequences for accident victims.
-The attorney whom you choose may make a huge difference to the noneconomic damages that you will be able to recover after a serious accident.
-It is essential to consult a Sacramento lawyer who has experience presenting claims involving scarring and disfigurement.
+The attorney whom you choose can make a huge difference to the noneconomic damages that you will be able to recover after a serious accident.
+It is essential to consult a Folsom personal injury lawyer who has experience presenting claims involving scarring and disfigurement.
 Our principal, Travis G. Black, previously worked in the insurance industry and understands how insurers think.
-To set up a free consultation with a car accident lawyer or seek assistance with another personal injury claim, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+To set up a free consultation with a Folsom personal injury lawyer or seek assistance with another personal injury claim, call Travis G. Black & Associates at 916-962-2896 or contact us online.